 - The owner/operator must show that no reasonable and economic alternative method of disposal is available.
 (35 Ill.
 Adm.
 Code 237.120(a)(6))

-- Local ordinances may be more restrictive and must be followed.
+- Local ordinances may be more restrictive.

 Landscape waste is leaves, grass, tree limbs, shrubbery cuttings, and other materials accumulated as the result of the care of lawns, shrubbery, vines, and trees.

 Is it illegal to burn leaves in Illinois?

 There is no state law or regulatory ban on leaf burning.
 However, whether leaf-burning is permissible depends on the local laws and ordinances.
 Units of local governments have the authority to impose limitations on burning landscape waste including limiting the hours when such burning may occur, types of material allowed, as well as a total ban of open burning (e.g., leaf-burning ban).